nanoframework/nf-interpreter/targets/CMSIS-OS/ChibiOS/ST_B_L072Z_LRWAN1/README.md

 ## nanoCLR image start address ##

-The start address of nanoCLR (it's vector table) is defined in the linker file (STM32F091xC.ld)[nanoCLR/STM32F091xC.ld] by setting the initial address of the _flash_ region.
+The start address of nanoCLR (it's vector table) is defined in the linker file (STM32L072xZ_CLR.ld)[nanoCLR/STM32L072xZ_CLR.ld] by setting the initial address of the _flash_ region.
 The total size has to be the flash region size less the space reserved for nanoBooter.

-## Vector table copy to RAM ##

-Because the STM32L0 series don't have the SCB->VTOR register that allows offsetting the vector table another approach as to be taken: copy the vector table to a RAM location and remap the memory mode using SYSCFG->CFGR1.
-This is accomplished by reserving in RAM0 region the required space (in the linker file) and by performing the copy of the vector table right after the nanoCLR starts.
-This code block is located in main() right after the call to halInit().

-If porting this reference board to another SMT32F0 (or L0) series make sure this piece of code is kept there.

 **NOTE: this configuration was successfully tested in a ST_STM32L0_LRWAN1 board using the virtual COM port through the ST Link USB connection.**